Clinical & Translational Research Scholars Programme

 About the Programme

-This programme is developed with and includes significant involvement of industry and the Irish Medicines Board.
+The programme is guided by a Steering Committee with representation from each of the four partner institutions, from industry and the Irish Medicines Board.

 The MMI Clinical & Translational Research Scholars Programme is funded under the Programme for Research in Third Level Institutions (PRTLI) Cycle 5, and co-funded under the European Regional Development Fund (ERDF).